SimpliAj/CFX-Status-BOT/README.md

-1. /setup channel: #channel send_embed: true send_alerts: true role: @PINGROLE (this would send Permanent Staus embed + Notify on Changes into same Discord Channel with Roleping)
+1. /setup channel: #channel send_embed: true send_alerts: true role: @PINGROLE (this would send Permanent Status embed + Notify on Changes into same Discord Channel with Roleping)
 2. /setup channel: #channel2 send_embed: false send_alerts: true role: @PINGROLE
 (this would not send the Status Embed, it would Notify on Changes into the Channel Discord Channel with a Roleping)